Vegas Strip Blackjack – Play for Real Money

 That said, here are the basic rules and moves for players that are standard at all casinos offering it.

 - Games are always played with four to eight decks to keep things fair.

-- In every game, the dealer has a face-down card and can peek on an Ace face-up card or any ten-value.
+- The dealer has a face-down card in every game and can peek on an Ace face-up card or any ten-value.

-- When the dealer stands on a soft 17 but, they have to hit on 16 and stand when the hand reaches 17 with an 11-valued ace.
+- When the dealer stands on a soft 17, they have to hit on 16 and stand when the hand reaches 17 with an 11-valued ace.